molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_2_to_3.md

 Add the following to the config of your server: `https://yourserver.com/login/oauth2/code/molgenis`

-### 12. Set up containers
+### 12. Set up profiles

 Login to armadillo in the browser.
-Navigate to the "Containers" tab.
-Add a new container with the following properties:
+Navigate to the "Profiles" tab.
+Add a new profile with the following properties:

 Name: `xenon`
 Image: `datashield/armadillo-rserver_caravan-xenon:latest`